-Many users are looking for a quieter way to watch TV without disturbing others in their household.
+Many users are looking for a quieter way to watch TV without disturbing others in their households.
 This often leads them to ask how to get a gaming headset to work with a TV.
 Fortunately, you can connect some of the best gaming headsets to newer TV models using Bluetooth or an adapter.

 If your TV doesn’t have Bluetooth capabilities, you’ll need an adapter to connect your Bluetooth headset.

 Before you start the steps outlined below, check to see whether your TV has Bluetooth capabilities.
-If it does not, you’ll need to purchase an adapter and transmitter that will broadcast the sound from either your TV’s headphone jack or the SPDIF optical out port.
+If it does not, you’ll need to purchase an adapter and transmitter to broadcast the sound from your TV’s headphone jack or the SPDIF optical out port.
 Of course, if you want to listen to the TV on your wireless headphones and through the TV’s speakers, ensure your device has multiple quality audio output types.

 Also, be sure to check out our information about how to get rid of background noise on a gaming headset if you find you need to improve your audio quality.
+You can also learn how to make a wired gaming headset wireless.

 Open the menu on the TV.
 Usually, you can access this interface by pressing the button that says “Menu” on your remote.
 However, some TVs have an “Info” or “Settings” button instead.